 3. Rub over deodorant marks on clothes with a dryer sheet and they mark will lift off the fabric almost automatically.

 4. Rub down shower screens and bathroom tiles to remove limescale or soap scum.

 5. Shine up chrome in an instant.

 My tip – Grout in between floor tiles a bit dusty?
 Yep, it’s that kind of dust which becomes a sloppy solution of crap once you mop it and a vacuum cleaner never quite picks it all up.
-A quick whizz over with an old dryer wipe should take the bulk of the dust out.
-This won’t work for ground in dirt but it works a marvel in getting fresh dust out of fiddly places.
+A quick whizz over with an old dryer wipe should take the bulk of the dust-out.
+This won’t work for ground in the dirt but it works a marvel in getting fresh dust out of fiddly places.